fluencelabs/aquavm/tools/cli/performance_metering/README.md

 Execute an AquaVM special benchmarking suite and recort results with some meta information to `benches/PERFORMANCE.json` database.

 This script is intended to be run from the project root.
-It uses the `air-trace` through `cargo`, without installation.
+It uses the `air` through `cargo`, without installation.

 # Installation